daaru00/serverless-plugin-microservices/README.md

 ```bash
 serverless microservices deploy --stage dev --region us-west-1
 ```
 this will execute `severless deploy` on every services directories with stage and region parameter.
+Additionally this command save and retrieve the SSM Parameter used to store current deployed services.

+At the end of deploy old deployed service not yet founded in current deploy services list using the same `microservices remove` command.

 ### Remove services